Tele-Romeo

-Tele-Romeo is the third studio album by the Belgian girlgroup K3.
-The album was released on 3 September 2001 through label Niels William.
+Tele-Romeo is the third studio album by the Belgian girl group K3.
+The album was released on 3 September 2001 by label Niels William.
 The album is a pop album for kids.
 Tele-Romeo reached the peak position in both the Dutch and Flemish album charts.
 A limited edition of the album was released and contains an extra song ("Toveren", the fourth single from the album) and a few karaoke versions of the original songs.
-In 2008 a reissue was released with the original songs and an extra CD with karaoke versions of the songs.
+In 2008, a reissue was released with the original songs and an extra CD with karaoke versions of the songs.

 Track listing

 Personnel

 Credits for Tele-Romeo adapted from fan site.